SSW-IT/MultiView/README(EN).md

 Webtoon website structures may change over time, which can require updates to the URL parsing logic.
 Features based on Playwright depend on the availability and correct installation of browser resources.
-It is recommended not to upload dist/, build/, or virtual environment folders to GitHub.

 Disclaimer

-This project is intended for educational and research purposes only.
+This project is intended for educational and study purposes only.
 Downloading or distributing copyrighted content without permission may violate copyright laws.
 The developer is not responsible for any misuse of this software.
 Use responsibly and legally.